Sunday, May 17, 2020

 Add caption

 There are tales about the war between the armies of Pandam Garhi and the Namthang Garhi.
-They used to throw cannonballs like stones across each other and it is believed that a few busted walls found to this day are said to be by the strength of those stones thrown from Namthang Garhi.
+They used to throw cannonballs like stones across each other and it is believed that a few busted walls found today are said to be by the strength of those stones thrown from Namthang Garhi.
 Though hard to believe since the distance between the two Garhi is far and wide, even more thought-provoking is to imagine the subject of the weapon technology of a couple of hundred years back.

 2009